cloudblog004/fantasticfoodies/content/en/posts/1706-recipe-of-any-night-of-the-week-chicken-parmesan-sliders.md

 1. Cover the chicken with the marinara sauce
 1. Put your mozzarella cheese on next
 1. Spread the basil on
-1. Place top half of the rolls, give it a little, light press, just to &#34;set&#34; it
+1. Place top half of the rolls, give it a little, light press, just to *set* it
 1. Stir your topping one last time.
 Brush it over the top of the rolls.
 1. Place in the oven, cook 20 minutes.
 1. Remove, let sit a couple minutes.